Forrest-T/MyUW-Calendar/README.md

 - Beta 1.2
   - Fixed Holiday Exclusion when calendar is downloaded before the quarter starts
   - Holidays are now "all-day" events
+  - Available from chrome web store!

 ## Planned Features

 - Include teaching schedules for students that are also TAs
-- Adding the extension to the chrome web store
 - Adding final exam times!
 - ??? (suggestions welcome)